bradyjoslin/container-dev-action-sample/README.md

 ## Unifying Dev and Build Containers

-Using containers for developing and builds solve a lot of probablems separately, but this still leaves develop teams open to the "it works on my machine" problem.
-However, through some simple configuration it is possible to use the same container defintion for building with GitHub Actions as you do for development with devcontainers.
+Using containers for developing and builds solve a lot of problems separately, but this still leaves teams open to the "it works on my machine" problem.
+However, through some simple configuration it is possible to use the same container definition for building with GitHub Actions as you do for development with devcontainers.
 This POC project attempts to demonstrate one way of doing so.

 ### Example project structure